Combatd/execution_time_algorithms/README.md

 Now, I rewrite the function to iterate through the list just once while keeping track of the minimum.
 What is the time complexity?

 ## Largest Contiguous Sub-sum

+You have an array of integers and you want to find the largest contiguous (together in sequence) sub-sum.
+Find the sums of all contiguous sub-arrays and return the max.